kwaldenphd/python-structured-data/README.md

 - What do you see?
 - How can we start to make sense of the data based on available documentation?

-Q9: Write code + comments that load the data in Python using the two different approaches highlighted in this lab:
+Q10: Write code + comments that load the data in Python using the two different approaches highlighted in this lab:
 - Lists and sublists
 - Dictionaries

-Q10: What challenges did you encounter for Q8 and Q9?
+Q11: What challenges did you encounter for Q9 and Q10?
 How did you address or solve them?

-Q11: Decipher what we're seeing in the JSON here.
+Q12: Decipher what we're seeing in the JSON here.
 What are some of the name/value pairs, and how are they organized in this data object?

+Q13: Create a string of JSON data and write it to a CSV file.
+Include code + comments.

-Q12: Navigate to an open data portal and download a JSON file.
+Q14: Navigate to an open data portal and download a JSON file.

 Some options that can get you started:
 - [Data.gov](https://www.data.gov/)